Authority and Discernment

 The Word should be spoken to rectify a person’s pathway or soul nature, for it can completely change the speaker’s life.
 Remember, speaking from the spirit, speaking the Word, resides as an act of creation, much as when first spoken (thought-expression) by God, “Let there be light.”
 With attentiveness (discernment), a person’s whole life may be recreated by the spoken word.

-Without the pathway created by the spoken word, no path unfolds before us.
+Without the pathway created by the spoken word, no particular path unfolds before us, we are at random.
 Our actions meander as our moods may strike us.
 What action is the person taking?
 Are they haphazard?
 What is the spiritual order of your life?
 Easy it becomes for a pathway to fall into mixed and stumbling steps, something most of us have experienced.
-Likewise, if the door to be opened is not named, the door you seek remains hidden, and your direction and purpose become blunted.
-Walking in the Way requires both the teaching and the pathway.
+In a similar manner, if the door to be opened is not named, the door you seek remains hidden, and your direction and purpose become blunted.

 Because the spirit of God gave us this power, naming produces a basic order or pattern that the spirit must honor.
 Thus, clarity and discernment in our spoken words create a broader pathway for the spirit to enhance us, whether we always perceive this activity or not.
 Proper speaking allows the spirit to proceed with purpose and direction.
-This purpose or direction may also expand into many circumstances, whether dealing with our personal or spiritual life or life’s vicissitudes.
+This purpose or direction may also expand into many circumstances, whether dealing with personal or spiritual life, or life’s vicissitudes.
+Walking in the Way requires teaching and expression; both combine to form each person’s pathway.

 In John 4.19-29, this example of expansion is well-drawn, concerning the woman at the well.
 It begins with, “Sir, I perceive thou art a prophet.”
 It ends with her going into the village and proclaiming, “Is not this the Christ?”
 This section of scripture is worth studying closely.
 How this scripture carefully unfolds provides an insightful view of the progression of expansive events.
-Even though Jesus and the woman only converse, the power of the conversation moves far beyond the well.
+Even though Jesus and the woman only converse, the power of the conversation moves far beyond its beginnings.

 Our speaking habits may show themselves in a moment of circumstance that will ‘make us or break us’.
 Our nature may be impatient, even rash, or arrogant and condescending, with words that are sure to follow.
 The lesson is straightforward, our circumstances not only proceed out of what we do but also how we speak and name before we act.
 Thus, our speaking and naming order circumstances.

-Just as with Adam, naming our garden becomes an individual exercise of spirit manifest, for which the responsibility rests with the individual.
+As with Adam, naming our garden becomes an individual exercise of spirit manifest, for which the responsibility rests with the individual.
 How we identify ourselves and our world becomes a constructive power for soul growth intended for our use.

 View the gift and power to name as one faculty of enlightenment.
 It allows us to take authority over our circumstances and ourselves.
 For the effectiveness of the enlightened mind of man, this one great gift must be exercised.